Skip to main content

 Neuromorphic chips excel in:

-• Sensory Processing: Detecting chemicals, feeling textures and observing movement.
+• Sensory Processing: Detecting chemicals, feeling textures, observing movement—tasks requiring real-time response to streaming data.

-• Real-time Learning: Recognizing a new face instantly, rather than requiring weeks of retraining on a server farm.
+• Real-time Learning: Recognizing a new face instantly without requiring weeks of retraining on a server farm.

 Early Applications Getting Real